Key Takeaway

 What Is the Highest GPA?

 Since the traditional GPA scale is from 1.0 to 4.0, the highest GPA is a 4.
 However, some schools use a weighted GPA scale that goes up to 5.0.
 This means the difficulty of your coursework is also taken into account, such as honors and Advanced Placement (AP) courses.
-For example, an A in an AP class would correlate to a 5.0 and a B would correlate to a 4.0.
+An A in an AP class would correlate to a 5.0 and a B would correlate to a 4.0.

 How Important Is Your Grade Point Average?